rubiabonface262-hub/UniLink/README.md

 # UniLink
-a student-lecturer communication app fro sharing past papers and announcement
+a student-lecturer communication app for sharing past papers and announcement currently on progress